Introduction to the Carbon Border Adjustment Mechanism (CBAM)

 Source: CBAM Q&A

-Key Steps in CBAM Process
+Key steps in CBAM process

 To get through CBAM smoothly, non-EU producers and EU importers need to work together, sharing information and calculating their emissions accurately.
 Else, goods risk getting stuck at the border and incur hefty carbon fines.
 Following illustrates the five steps CBAM processes: